One schema.

 basicThemesite.standard.theme.basic

-Optional simplified publication theme for tools and apps to easily implement when displaying content.
+Simplified publication theme for tools and apps to utilize when displaying content.

 preferences#preferences